 Free Materials & Resources

-The PRC clearinghouse contains free materials & resources that include: fact sheets, brochures, pamphlets, booklets, research reports, posters, resource directories, and other drug prevention materials that are easily accessible.
+The HIPRC clearinghouse contains free materials & resources that include: fact sheets, brochures, pamphlets, booklets, research reports, posters, resource directories, and other drug prevention materials that are easily accessible.
 Items are organized according to target audiences with topics and sections for parents, youth, teens, elders, workforce, and the general public.

-Visit the PRC to browse and pick up free resources from national clearinghouses and local programs.
+Visit the HIPRC to browse and pick up free resources from national clearinghouses and local programs.
 Our staff will help you pick out single or multiple copies of resource materials for your classroom, clients, parent group, workplace, etc. Boxes of bulk materials can be prepared for resource tables and information booths at school, community, or workplace events.

 You can also visit the following national clearinghouses to browse and order materials.

-SAMPLE RESOURCES AVAILABLE AT THE PRC
+SAMPLE RESOURCES AVAILABLE AT THE HIPRC

 Alcohol Screening and Brief Intervention for Youth: A Practitioner’s Guide